amandavid0032/Web-Development/laravel.md

 Laravel Blade is a powerful templating engine provided with Laravel, a popular PHP framework.
 Blade allows you to use plain PHP code in your templates, and it also provides its own control structures, such as conditional statements and loops, which are internally mapped to their PHP counterparts.
 ![Screenshot (386)](https://github.com/amandavid0032/Web-Development/assets/86879390/633a3e35-8d96-4ef6-add3-ff03b1886b0f)

+---
+## 📘 Database Migration
+Database migrations in Laravel provide a way to manage and version your database schema.
+They allow you to create, modify, and share database structures across different environments and among team members.
+Migrations are like version control for your database, ensuring that you can easily apply changes and rollback if necessary

+**Important Point**:When ever i create table from migration it will automatically add `s` in the last of the table name for example: user->`users`, task->`taskes`